AriFordsham/lens-wiki/How-can-I-write-lenses-without-depending-on-lens?.md

 {-# INLINE prism #-}
 ```

+---

+*Todo:*
-*Todo:* generalize this to the 4-parameter `s t a b` formulations.
+1. generalize this to the 4-parameter `s t a b` formulations.
-*Todo:* finish out the other types
+2. finish out the other types